ashish-nitt/SuryaInterview/WS.md

 - Standard Deviation

 Please note that your solution *must be* concurrent.
 That is, you cannot make 200 requests in sequence.
 You should be making at least 10 requests at a time.
 Obviously, since one of the requests requires data from the previous response, you will have to do those in sequence.

-## Writing exercise

-The point of this exercise is to benchmark your writing skills.

-Write an approximately 500 word article about something you're passionate about that's technology related.
-It doesn't really matter what the topic is.
-For instance, you can write about a [language feature](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) you like or dislike, something in the [news](http://david-smith.org/blog/2014/11/18/initial-impressions-for-watchkit/), [something](http://daringfireball.net/2014/11/native_apps_are_part_of_the_web) that you have an opinion about, etc.

 # Contact